jildertviet/GrrrrroentenII/README.md

 ### groentenBlack
 :tv: Very simple app to guarantee a black view on the TV
 ### groentenDisplay
-:tv: Runs on the Raspberry Pi connected to the TV.
-Options: select cam, play movie.
+:tv: (re-)Runs on the Raspberry Pi connected to the TV.
+Options: select cam (as argument @ startup), play movie.
 ### groentenGui
 :computer: Control app to run on MacBook.
 Select the camera's and control the movements.
 ### groentenPreview
 :computer: Shows an overview of all the streams, run at MacBook.
 ### groentenServer
-:movie_camera: ... ?
+:tv: Runs at the TV-Raspberry.
+Receives messages to restart groentenDisplay with selected camera.

+Had to do the restart thing, since switching between stream introduced lag.

 ## Hardware
 6x Raspberry Pi Model 3B+ 1GB